Aasess/Django-MultiLanguage-Translation-i18n/README.md

 7.visit http://127.0.0.1:8000/

-#Handling frontend template
+# Handling frontend template

-1. import "bootstrap-select css and js cdn" and read the necessary documentation : https://developer.snapappointments.com/bootstrap-select/
+ Import "bootstrap-select css and js cdn" and read the necessary documentation : https://developer.snapappointments.com/bootstrap-select/

 This is to make our <pre>select</pre> and <pre>option</pre> tags beautiful and add flags icon to the <pre>select tags</pre>

-#Handling backend
+# Handling backend